itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/README.md

 - The toolbox is only usable by mechanics, if `Config.RequiresJob` is enabled
 - This item can only be used **OUTSIDE** of a vehicle.
 - This displays information about the vehicle's currently installed peformance modifications
-	- It will attempt to grab information from qb-core's `vehicles.lua` to display vehicle names and the value, it does this by searching for a matching "model hash".
+	- It will attempt to grab information from indigo-core's `vehicles.lua` to display vehicle names and the value, it does this by searching for a matching "model hash".
 	- It will list the names and levels of each installed modification, and even if they can be installed on the vehicle at all.
 	- If there is an installed item you can select it in the shown menu, then you will be the given a confirmation option to remove it.
 Doing so will set it back to stock and place the specific upgrade in your inventory.
 - At the bottom of this menu is a quick shortcut to what is displayed by the `/checkmods` command, which displays a simple list of all possible cosmetic mods that can applied to the current vehicle